HBG Design Thinking: Hospitality Design Report

 In 2026, hospitality design is all about creating immersive, memorable experiences that resonate with guests long after they leave.
 From boutique hotels to large-scale resorts and entertainment destinations, the bar for innovation has never been higher.
 HBG Design, ranked #2 Hospitality and Entertainment Design Firm in the U.S., by Hotel Business Magazine for 2026, has decades of experience translating industry insights into transformative guest experiences.
-This year, our team has identified the trends that will define hospitality interiors and drive both engagement and operational success.
-You can download the full trends report here.
+This year, our team has identified the design thinking that will define hospitality experiences and drive both engagement and operational success.

 Social Wellness: Connection as the New Currency